hmmftg/joefriday/README.md

 joefriday
 =========

-"All we want are the facts, ma'am"
+| "All we want are the facts, ma'am"
+|   - Joe Friday

 ### mem
 `mem` gathers info via `/proc/meminfo`.